araluce/calendlyr/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-When adding resources, add to the list of resources in lib/calendlyr.
-Additionally, write a spec and add it to the list in the README.
+When adding resources, update the list of resources in `lib/calendlyr`.
+Additionally, write a spec and include it in the list in the README

 ## Thanks

-Many thanks [@markets](https://github.com/markets) (our contributor in the shadows) for all comments, details and tips for this rubygem project and for made me grow professionally in my day by day :raised_hands:
+Many thanks to[@markets](https://github.com/markets) (our behind-the-scenes contributor) for all the comments, insights, and tips on this Ruby gem project, and for helping me grow professionally day by day :raised_hands:

-Thanks [@excid3](https://github.com/excid3) and his [Vultr.rb](https://github.com/excid3/vultr.rb) rubygem project.
+Thanks also to [@excid3](https://github.com/excid3) and his [Vultr.rb](https://github.com/excid3/vultr.rb) rubygem project.